pixijs/guides/basics/sprites.md

 ## Creating Sprites

-To create a Sprite, all you need is a Texture (check out the [texture guide]({% link _basics/textures.md %})).
+To create a Sprite, all you need is a Texture (check out the Texture guide).
 Load a PNG's URL using the PIXI.Loader class, then call `PIXI.Sprite.from(url)` and you're all set.
 As a convenience during prototyping, you can pass a non-loaded URL to `from()` and PixiJS will handle it, but your sprite will "pop in" after it loads if you don't pre-load your textures.

 ## Using Sprites

-In our [DisplayObject guide]({% link _basics/display-object.md %}), we learned about the DisplayObject class and the various properties it defines.
+In our [DisplayObject guide]{@link basics/display-object}, we learned about the DisplayObject class and the various properties it defines.
 Since Sprite objects are also display objects, you can move a sprite, rotate it, and update any other display property.

 ## Alpha, Tint and Blend Modes